neriagoren/GraphicsProject/CONTRIBUTING.md

 --------------------------

 Make sure the code is working and not colliding with the existing codes.
-Leave as much as comments in your code, and it readable!
+Leave as much as comments in your code, and it is readable!

 HAVE FUN :)